Relocation

 Can an elderly parent join a long stay in Japan?

-Within tourist limits, yes — the visa side is the same.
+Within tourist limits, yes.
+The visa side is the same.
 The planning side is heavier: medication, accessibility, identified medical access, insurance that genuinely covers them, and an escalation plan.
 Arranged before arrival, none of this is difficult; arranged mid-crisis, all of it is.

 How Japan Care Concierge can help